Stelio Savante: Career

-Following two decades of Lort contract theater in New York, his prime-time debut came in Law & Order: Special Victims Unit as a Bosnian–Muslim fundamentalist.
-Directed by Academy Award winner Juan Jose Campanella and also starring Bradley Cooper, the episode was nominated for an Emmy.
-Recurred as Steve on Ugly Betty, produced by Salma Hayek.
+His prime-time debut came in police procedural crime drama television series Law & Order: Special Victims Unit as a Bosnian–Muslim fundamentalist.
+Directed by Juan Jose Campanella and starring Bradley Cooper, the episode was nominated for an Emmy.
+Recurred as Steve on comedy-drama television series Ugly Betty, produced by Salma Hayek.
 He became the first male South African to receive a Screen Actor's Guild nomination along with the lead ensemble cast in 2007.
-Also a recurred in My Own Worst Enemy, with further guest star lead roles in J. J. Abrams' Undercovers opposite Gugu Mbatha-Raw, The Suite Life on Deck, Person of Interest opposite Jim Caviezel, Without a Trace opposite Marianne Jean-Baptiste and Ivana Milicevic, Breakout Kings opposite Jimmi Simpson, and NCIS.
-As well as in the HBO series Togetherness directed by Mark Duplass and Jay Duplass, in The Chosen by Dallas Jenkins and in the animated series Captain Fall.
+Also recurred in 2008 drama television series My Own Worst Enemy, with further guest star lead roles in J. J. Abrams' Undercovers opposite Gugu Mbatha-Raw, The Suite Life on Deck, Person of Interest opposite Jim Caviezel, Without a Trace opposite Marianne Jean-Baptiste and Ivana Milicevic, Breakout Kings opposite Jimmi Simpson, and NCIS.
+As well as in the HBO series Togetherness directed by Mark Duplass and Jay Duplass, and in The Chosen by Dallas Jenkins.

-Further television credits include FBI, Law & Order: Criminal Intent opposite Annabella Sciorra, The Sopranos, as Dan 'Schaffy' Schaffner in Jim Breuer's pilot Pulp Comics on Comedy Central and recurring as Antonio on Late Night with Conan O'Brien.
+Further television credits include S.W.A.T., FBI, Law & Order: Criminal Intent opposite Annabella Sciorra, The Sopranos, as Dan 'Schaffy' Schaffner in Jim Breuer's pilot Pulp Comics on Comedy Central and recurring as Antonio on Late Night with Conan O'Brien.
 He portrayed Joe Masseria in the mini-series The Making of the Mob: New York for AMC and David Sarnoff in American Genius for National Geographic.